Watch: Motorway madness - car heads wrong way on Auckland highway blind corner

 The silver hatchback was captured on camera driving the wrong way about 200 metres after the Waterview Tunnel in the right hand emergency vehicle lane about 7.40am today.

-Motorist Karl McGhie spotted the car hurtling towards him on his way to work just after he exited the Western Motorway on to the North Western Motorway to head into the Waterview Tunnel southbound.
+Motorist Karl McGhie spotted the car hurtling towards him on his way to work just after he exited the Northwestern Motorway to head into the Waterview Tunnel southbound.

 He passed the car, which he estimated was travelling about 70km/h, as he approached the sweeping bend and said he couldn't believe his eyes.